jonwinton/accessibility-and-semantics/files/sectioning-headings-outline.md

 Each sectioning root is broken into a series of content sections.
 These sections are created by placing sectioning content element tags around discrete pieces of content.
 Sectioning content elements __are nestable__ and __semantic__.
 The type that should be used depends on the nature of the content it will contain.

+The key here is that sectioning elements are __semantic__.
+These sections will provide their own heading contexts/scopes, but the key here is that we can inform the user about the type of content they will be interacting with because a screen reader will actually read out what type of element the user is interacting with.

+While the Sectioning Elements have their own scope they should be pieces that comprise Sectioning Roots and provide semantic clues to the user about the content.

 Sectioning content tags include:

 - [`<section>`](http://html5doctor.com/the-section-element/)